rostradamus/cs311project/a4/README.txt

 Please fill in each of the following:

-Approximate hours on the project: TODO (when you get there)
+Approximate hours on the project: 8

-Acknowledgment of assistance (per the collab policy!): TODO
+Acknowledgment of assistance (per the collab policy!): Referred only to the Racket documentations for help.

-For teams, rough breakdown of work: TODO (no more than a paragraph needed!)
+For teams, rough breakdown of work:

+As a group, we started out with brief meetings to discuss about the tasks: parse and interp.
+We broke down the work into 5 parts: Theory questions, parse-begin, interp-begin, interp-infer, and interp-observe.

+Each member took one part, completed, and came back as a group to finalize before submission.

 ====================== THEORY =======================